 Anemia is a health problem that affects your blood.
 Normally, the kidneys make a protein (erythropoietin) that tells your body when to make new red blood cells.
 But if you have kidney disease, your kidneys may not be able to make enough of this protein.
 Another cause for anemia in kidney disease is iron deficiency.
 Iron is important in the process of manufacturing red blood cells.
-It is necessary to replace iron before using medications such as epoetin alfa injections.
-Use this handout to help you understand anemia and the medications that can help control it.
+It is necessary to replace iron before using medicines (such as epoetin alfa injections).
+Use this handout to help you understand anemia and the medicines that can help control it.

 Anemia occurs when your blood does not have enough red cells in it.
 Then your blood can’t carry as much oxygen to your body.
 As a result, all your organs are running on too little fuel.
 Red blood cells make up 35% to 45% of normal blood.
 If you have anemia, your red cell count (hematocrit) is below 35.

 Talk with your healthcare provider if you have any of these signs:

 Rapid, irregular heartbeat